IsuruHaupe/as-cast/README.md

 * A controller handles the incoming messages.
 They are of different types and have each a predefined routes:
   * */add_node* : this route is used to add a new neighbor to the current server
-  * */update_weights* : this route is used to notify all server of the common matrix of weights
+  * */update_weights* : this route is used to notify a server when the matrix of weights is updated
   * */del_node* : this route is used to delete a server from the list of neighbors of the current server
   * */add* : this route is used when the current server wants to become a source
   * */del* : this route is used when the current server wants to remove itself as a source
   * */receive_add* : this route is used when a server wants to propagate an add message to its neighbors
   * */receive_del* : this route is used when a server wants to propagate a del message to its neighbors

 * A service is called whenever the controller needs to update the state of the service (when becoming a source or receiving new neighbors or new weights).
 This service implements the AS-Cast algorithm.

-* We are using Json to serialize data and by doing, so we cannot send a Server instance, and a Message instance which are needed by the algorithm.
+* We are using Json to serialize data and by doing so we cannot send a Server instance, and a Message instance at the same time which are needed by the algorithm.
 To tackle aforementioned problem we use a payload class for each type of message (PayloadMadd and PayloadMDel).
   Every time a server needs to send a message to its neighbor, the server will create a payload object.
 Depending on the type of message it will be *PayloadMAdd* or *PayloadMDel*.
 This payload instance will be serialized and sent by http request to every neighbor of the current server.
-When received, the incoming JSON object is converted to the adequate payload, and we call the AS-Cast algorithm.
+When received, the incoming JSON object is converted to the adequate payload, and we call the AS-Cast algorithm by passing the server and the message.

 * To send http request a JSONUtils class and a ServerService class are used.
   The first one (JSONUtils) is used to transform either JSON to object or objet to JSON.
   The second one (ServerService) is in charge of creating the http request.
 All the requests are POST requests.

 * The file *application.properties* is used to specify the *PORT* of the server that it will listen to.
-  It is also used to specify the server ID.
-This file needs to be modified when testing are done.
+  It is also used to specify the *server ID*.
+This file needs to be modified when testing are executed.

 * At the beginning of the test we generate weights that needs to be sent to every server in order for them to know the same values.